 * * * * *

-A manufacturer may elect to petition for alternative standards under this subsection (a)(3)(C) by submitting to ARB a copy of the data and information submitted to EPA as required under 40 CFR § 86.1818-12(g), incorporated by reference in and amended by the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” and the EPA approval of the manufacturer's request for alternative fleet average standards for the 2017 through 2025 MY National Greenhouse Gas Program.
+A manufacturer may elect to petition for alternative standards under this subsection (a)(3)(C) by submitting to CARB a copy of the data and information submitted to EPA as required under 40 CFR § 86.1818-12(g), incorporated by reference in and amended by the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” and the EPA approval of the manufacturer's request for alternative fleet average standards for the 2017 through 2025 MY National Greenhouse Gas Program.

 Data and Information Submittal Requirements.
 Eligible manufacturers requesting alternative standards under subsection (a)(3) must submit the following information to the California Air Resources Board.
 The Executive Officer may request additional information as s/he deems appropriate.
-The completed request must be sent to the California Air Resources Board at the following address: Chief, Mobile Source Operations Division, California Air Resources Board, 9480 Telstar Avenue, Suite 4, El Monte, California 91731.
+The completed request must be sent to the California Air Resources Board at the following address: Chief, Emissions Certification and Compliance Division, California Air Resources Board, 4001 Iowa Avenue, Riverside, CA 92507.

 * * * * *